Homebush, Queensland: Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Homebush Road near the school.

 Education

 Homebush State School is a government primary (Prep-6) school for boys and girls at 1181 Homebush Road (21.2758°S 149.0503°E).
 In 2016, there were 59 students.
 In 2018, the school had an enrolment of 48 students with 3 teachers and 7 non-teaching staff (4 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Homebush.
-The nearest secondary schools are Mackay State High School in South Mackay to the north-east, Sarina State High School in Sarina to the south-east, and Mirani State High School in Mirani to the north-west.
+There are no secondary schools in Homebush.
+The nearest government secondary schools are Mackay State High School in South Mackay to the north-east, Sarina State High School in Sarina to the south-east, and Mirani State High School in Mirani to the north-west.